 How to handle Certified Copies and much more.

-This course is sponsored by My San Antonio Mobile Notary, a BBB A+ Certified, veteran-owned business, is designed to educate current Texas Notaries Public, and those interested in the laws, rules, and regulations governing the Texas Notary Public.
+This online course is sponsored by My San Antonio Mobile Notary, a BBB A+ Certified, veteran-owned business, is designed to educate current Texas Notaries Public, and those interested in the laws, rules, and regulations governing the Texas Notary Public.

 Who should take this workshop?

 Current Texas Notaries Public (as a refresher), and those interested in becoming a Texas Notary Public.